Vikram Vedha (2022 film): Critical response

 Bharathi Pradhan of Lehren rated the film 3.5 out of 5 stars and termed the film as "double victory".
 "In which one is the compelling performances of Saif and Hrithik.
 The second is the unique, layered style of the husband-and-wife duo, awesomeness in the visuals and in the action, played out with a signature background score".
 Prateek Sur of Outlook rated the film 3.5 out of 5 stars and wrote "They've not tried to ape, but stayed true to the original and given the entertainment quotient the highest priority.
 It may have a few shortcomings with its length and music-choreography, but otherwise, it's a solid film".
 Shubhra Gupta of The Indian Express rated the film 3 out of 5 stars and wrote "After a long time, two top-flight stars such as Hrithik Roshan and Saif Ali Khan sink their teeth into a proper story which comes before them".
 Abhimanyu Mathur of Hindustan Times stated "Vikram Vedha works as both a thriller and a masala action flick.
 It is enjoyable and even manages a few whistles and claps in a packed hall".
 Saibal Chatterjee of NDTV rated the film 3 out of 5 stars and wrote "Saif Ali Khan makes a far better Vikram.
 Hrithik Roshan harnesses his star appeal and screen presence to deliver the goods".
 R Krishnakumar of Deccan Herald rated the film 3 out of 5 stars and wrote "Vikram Vedha needed some more of that kind of inspired madness to take it beyond what it ends up as: an almost satisfactory, risk-free remake".
 Anna M. M. Vetticad of Firstpost rated the film 2.5 out of 5 stars and wrote "This Hindi Vikram Vedha retains the swag of the Tamil original, but some minor changes in it are curious in what they reveal about the team's assessment of north Indian viewers".

-International

 Manjusha Radhakrishnan of Gulf News rated the film 3.5 out of 5 stars and termed it as a "hero-laden visual spectacle".